MarvNC/discord-websocket-text-inserter/readme.md

 ![image](https://github.com/MarvNC/discord-websocket-text-inserter/assets/17340496/57d6b9a3-53e3-400d-bc46-224b273dbdfe)

 > [!WARNING]
-> This interacts with the Discord API and could be considered selfbotting.
+> This interacts with the Discord API and could be considered as usage of a third party client/selfbotting.
 Use an alt account if this concerns you.

 ## Notes